Principles of Statistical Inference in Online Problems

-\begin{rmkSupp} The proof of Lemma \ref{lem:eqvMart} follows a similar procedure as the proof of Proposition 2 in \citet{liu2010}.
+\begin{remark} The proof of Lemma \ref{lem:eqvMart} follows a similar procedure as the proof of Proposition 2 in \citet{liu2010asymptotic}.
 However, their Proposition 2 cannot be applied directly for similar reasons stated in Remark \ref{rmk:eqvMDepend}.
 It is also worth noting that $W_n(i,j)$ is implicitly assumed to be real throughout our paper.
-Therefore, we do not consider the case of complex coefficients in contrast to Proposition 2 of \citet{liu2010}. \end{rmkSupp}
+Therefore, we do not consider the case of complex coefficients in contrast to Proposition 2 of \citet{liu2010asymptotic}. \end{remark}